solarmon/UCG/README.md

 The target platform config and UAE template file is intentially and generially called **template.json** and **template.uae** so that it is easy just to copy an existing target platform directory to make a new one (although, you still need to edit the contents accordingly).

-**Note:** The UCG tools detects where an Amiga game chipset is OCS or AGA by whether is has 'AGA' in the filename.
+UCG detects whether an Amiga game chipset is OCS or AGA.
+This is done by whether is has 'AGA' in the filename or not.
+The game type is them determined - whether is ADF or HDF.
+The appropriate UAE template is then used based on these two types.

 ### Python script or executable?